Pregnancy and delivery can lead to some significant changes to your body. Some of the common issues we see include:

 Pilates can aid these issues by improving your alignment, strength, control and flexibility.
 It allows us to target certain areas that need to get stronger or need to be stretched.
 Pilates allows us to teach you to move and exercise properly while allowing for the significant changes your body goes through even after delivery.

-Patients with specific gynaecological issues such as overactive pelvic floor, significant prolapse, pain on penetration and severe pain should have a women’s health assessment to determine if they are able to enroll in a class.
+Patients with prolapses or pain disorders (like pain during intercourse) are strongly encouraged to have a Women’s Health assessment before entering a class.
 Some gynaecological issues, such as an overactive pelvic floor, can be worsened by Pilates and so we do recommend that if you have any concerns you see our women’s health physio prior to commencing classes.

 View our timetable here.